-Surviving homophobia is a lot like living through a plane crash.
-I’ve done both.
+Surviving nearly three decades of being ostracized is a lot like living through a plane crash.
+I’ve done both, sort of.

-RETAIN THIS RECEIPT THROUGHOUT YOUR JOURNEY chronicles the extraordinary similarities between making it out alive after living as an outcast in a homophobic world AND trying to get to a place beyond the guilt and loneliness of surviving a mass tragedy.
-It’s a story of hope, perseverance and the quests of one person navigating his way through this world of good and evil in search of resolution.
+The story weaves between the author’s two lives so that the reader can experience the extraordinary similarities between his making it out alive after living almost thirty years as an outcast in a homophobic world AND trying to get to a place beyond the guilt and loneliness of surviving a mass tragedy.
+It’s a story of hope, perseverance and a quest for resolution in a world still divided on gay rights, equality and marriage.